 All our canal boat hire cruising routes start and end at Bosworth Marina.
 For more information about Bosworth Marina click here

-A mini day canal boat hire cruising route north will take you through the Special Site of Scientific Interest on the way to Congerstone.
+A mini day canal boat hire cruising route north takes you through the Special Site of Scientific Interest on the way to Congerstone.
 From here you will travel over the only aqueduct on the Ashby Canal to Town Bridge, (bridge 53), Shackerstone, where you wind to return.
 The full day canal boat hire cruising route north takes you on through Snarestone Tunnel to the canal terminus where you can wind for the return journey.